 Professor Vassilis K. Fouskas is taking up the chair of International Politics & Economics at the Business School of the University of East.
 He is the founding Director of the Institute for Conflict, Security and Development Studies (CSDS) and the founding editor of the refereed periodical Journal of Balkan and Near Eastern Studies (Routledge, quarterly since 1998).
 He read international history, politics and economics at the Universities of Richmond, Athens, Perugia and London.
 He has been awarded two doctoral titles, from Panteion University, Athens, and from Queen Mary University of London.
 He is co-author of Greece, Financialisation and the EU; the Political Economy of Debt and Destruction, London: Palgrave-Macmillan (forthcoming August 2013).

-Alessandro Franzi is a Milan-based journalist who works for Italian news agency Ansa.
-He writes about politics with particular interest in the Northern League and center-right parties.
-He holds a bachelor degree in History and he is MA Science Political candidate at University of Milan with a thesis in Eurosceptic movements.
+Alessandro Franzi is a Milan-based journalist who works for Italian news agency ANSA.
+He writes about politics with particular interest in the Northern League and centre-right parties.
+He is the co-author of the ebook ‘il Militante’ on Matteo Salvini’s leadership.
+He holds a bachelor degree in History and he is an MA Political Science candidate at the University of Milan with a thesis on Eurosceptic movements.

 Henry Freeman has worked in international development for the last ten years since completing the MSc in International Relations at LSE in 2006.
 He is passionate about the need for more nuanced debate about migration, and has been involved with the Migration Museum Project since November 2015.
 Currently based in Nepal, Henry is moving back to London in January and is looking forward to engaging more closely with political issues in the UK relating to Brexit, migration, and integration.